-Before embarking on the journey of reading this unusually long post, take a moment to reflect on your organization’s technology team.
+Before embarking on the journey of reading this unusually long post, please take a moment to reflect on your organization’s technology team.

 Are the people friendly?
 Are they excellent listeners?
 Do they take the time to empathize with the people they are serving?